Abhinavnair13/Computer-Networks-Oneshot/2. Network model/tcp-ip_model.md

 ---

+### The **network layer** is responible for communication between 2 clients but within the clients, the transportation of data from the network to the application is done by **transport layer** .
+---

 ## Why Use TCP/IP Over OSI?
 - **Simplicity**: Fewer layers make it easier to implement.
 - **Internet Standard**: TCP/IP is the backbone of the internet.